mongodb/docs/mongodb/source/reference/server-status.rst

    regarding MongoDB's journaling.
 Journaling must be enabled for these data to appear in the output of "``ServerStatus``".

-   See :doc:`journaling` for more information about journaling operations.
+   See :doc:`/journaling` for more information about journaling operations.

 .. describe:: dur.commits